 One can obtain the two sets of the three constants as

 Resultantly, we obtain the two spin three-vectors as

-Note that in deriving the two spin operators in Eq. (\ref{eq:pm}), we used the minimal conditions, i.e., the $\mathfrak{su}(2)$ algebraic requirement in (iii) and the tensorial requirement in (iv), because the tensorial requirement includes the spatial three-vector condition in (ii).
-It should be also noted that the two spin operators $S^k_\pm$ in Eq. (\ref{eq:pm}) are valid for all reference frames.
+Note that in deriving the two spin operators in equation (\ref{eq:pm}), we used the minimal conditions, i.e., the $\mathfrak{su}(2)$ algebraic requirement in (ii) and the tensorial requirement in (iii), because the tensorial requirement includes the spatial three-vector condition in (i).